-Applicants should indicate on their applications the research cluster that seems most relevant to their work, as this will aid in identifying appropriate mentors.
-The fellows will have ample opportunity and encouragement, however, to make connections with faculty from across the initiative.
+Applicants should indicate on their applications the research cluster that seems most relevant to their work, as this will aid us in identifying appropriate mentors.
+(Applicants do not need to identify mentors themselves.)
+Fellows will have ample opportunity and encouragement to make connections with faculty from across the initiative.

 Application Process and Eligibility